Growth & Care

 Features & Attributes

-Indian Laurel Fig's attractive glossy oval leaves remain green in color throughout the year.
-The flowers are not ornamentally significant.
+Indian Laurel Fig's attractive glossy oval leaves remain green in color throughout the year on a plant with a round habit of growth.

 This is a multi-stemmed evergreen houseplant with a more or less rounded form.
 This plant may benefit from an occasional pruning to look its best.